Windsor, California: 2020 census

-There were 9,672 housing units at an average density of 1,300.7 /mi2, of which 9,167 (94.8%) were occupied.
-Of these, 76.3% were owner-occupied, and 23.7% were occupied by renters.
+There were 9,672 housing units at an average density of 1,300.7 /mi2, of which 9,167 (94.8%) were occupied and 5.2% were vacant.
+Of occupied housing units, 76.3% were owner-occupied and 23.7% were occupied by renters.
+The homeowner vacancy rate was 0.8% and the rental vacancy rate was 4.2%.

+Income and poverty

 In 2023, the US Census Bureau estimated that the median household income was $129,004, and the per capita income was $54,425.
 About 1.7% of families and 4.7% of the population were below the poverty line.

 Economy

 Business and retail centers

 Shopping centers include Bell Village, Lakewood Shopping Center, Lakewood Village, Old Downtown Windsor, Shiloh Shopping Center, Starr Station, The Plaza on Lakewood, Windsor Creek Plaza, Windsor Palms Plaza, and Windsor Village.

 Tourism

-In 2009, Windsor joined the Sonoma County Business Improvement Area to take advantage of the marketing opportunities provided by Sonoma County Tourism.
+In 2004, Windsor joined the Sonoma County Business Improvement Area to take advantage of the marketing opportunities provided by Sonoma County Tourism.

 Arts and culture

 Events

 Since 2001, the Town of Windsor and local sponsors have organized a weekly free concert series on the Town Green.
 Windsor is home to several other community events in coordination with local organizations.

 Events include the annual Earth Day and Wellness Festival, Windsor Days Parade, Cinco de Mayo Festival, and the Community Art and Flower Show.
-Other events included the Windsor Half Marathon and Expo, the annual Sonoma County Hot Air Balloon Classic, and Ironman Vineman triathlon, the oldest iron-distance event in the continental United States (dating back to 1990).
+Other events included the Windsor Half Marathon and Expo, the annual Sonoma County Hot Air Balloon Classic (held in Windsor until moving to Santa Rosa in 2020), and Ironman Vineman triathlon, the oldest iron-distance event in the continental United States (dating back to 1990).

 Every December, Windsor celebrates the opening of the holiday season with the Charlie Brown Christmas Tree Grove on Windsor's Town Green.
 The event includes 200 Christmas trees that are decorated by businesses, organizations, and residents.